MicrosoftDocs/VBA-Docs/api/Excel.ColorScale.SetLastPriority.md

 api_name:
 - Excel.ColorScale.SetLastPriority
 ms.assetid: 01c64e4d-98e8-3647-5e06-23fd1000757b
-ms.date: 06/08/2017
+ms.date: 04/20/2019
 localization_priority: Normal
 ---

 # ColorScale.SetLastPriority method (Excel)

-Sets the evaluation order for this conditional formatting rule so it is evaluated after all other rules on the worksheet.
+Sets the evaluation order for this conditional formatting rule so that it is evaluated after all other rules on the worksheet.

 ## Syntax